eunseon02/DynOSAM/README.md

 ## Running and Configuration

-DynoSAM uses a combination of yaml files and GFLAGS (these are being simplified but GFLAGS allow an easier way to programatically set variables over cmd-line) to configure the system.
+DynoSAM uses a combination of yaml files and GFLAGS (these are being simplified but GFLAGS allows an easier way to programatically set variables over cmd-line) to configure the system.
 ROS params are used sparingly and are only used to set input file paths.

 ### Running with Launch files
 All .yaml and .flag files should be placed in the same params folder, which is specified by the command line.
 To specify the dataset loader, the GFLAG `--data_provider_type` should be set (see [pipeline.flags](./dynosam/params/pipeline.flags)).
 Eventually, this will also include the option to take data live from a sensor.
 For data providers that are specific to each dataset used for evaluation, a dataset path must also be set.

 DynoSAM will also log all output configuration to an output-folder specified by `--output_path` (see [pipeline.flags](./dynosam/params/pipeline.flags)).
-Data will only be logged if this folder exists.
+__Data will only be logged if this folder exists.__

 The DynoSAM pipeline can be launched via launch file:
 ```